 Project participants

-The SmartSense Consortium: Nolwenn Briand (PI - adipose tissue), Charlotte Boccara (PI - neurophysiology / sleep), Damien Dufour (postdoc - adipose tissue maturation), Natalia M. Galigniana (postdoc - epigenetics), Jie Hou (postdoc, UiO Physics), Florian Dapsance (PhD student, UiO Physics), Ørjan Martinsen (PI; UiO Physics - sensor technology), and associated lab members
+The SmartSense Consortium: Dr. Nolwenn Briand (PI - adipose tissue), Dr. Charlotte Boccara (PI - neurophysiology / sleep), Dr. Damien Dufour (former postdoc - adipose tissue maturation), Dr. Natalia M. Galigniana (postdoc - epigenetics), Dr. Jie Hou (postdoc, UiO Physics), Florian Dapsance (PhD student, UiO Physics), Prof. Ørjan Martinsen (PI; UiO Physics - sensor technology), and associated lab members

 Obesity and bad sleep habits among teenagers are two linked and rising health concerns.
 Studies trace obesity to poor sleep hygiene: this is worrisome because adolescents get less and less sleep, and obese children have a strong risk of developing cardiometabolic diseases later in life.
 We do not know why sleep is important for metabolic health.